Mubotics7157/mubotics-classroom-git-intro-github-starter-course-1/README.md

 - **Hands-on first.** You’ll implement features you don’t fully “get” yet, then we’ll unpack the math and control theory behind them.
 - **Read the docs.** Weekly pre-reads are short and targeted.
 Do them.
 - **Version control is your friend.** You’ll use Git + GitHub for every assignment.
 Learn to love branches and PRs.
 During season, **never** commit directly to `main`.
-This is a lesson you don't learn fully until you suddenly have broken robot code, ctrl-z is broken, your computer crashed, and you have a match in 10 minutes.
+This is a lesson you do not learn fully until you suddenly have broken robot code, ctrl-z is broken, your computer crashed, and you have a match in 10 minutes.
 - **Logs or it didn’t happen.** Every feature ships with instrumentation and logging.
 You’ll learn to use logs to diagnose issues.
 We will focus heavily on the aspects of observability that are most useful for competition.

 ---